bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-install.md

 ## Join the Community

-If you have any questions or feedback, please join [the BigBlueButton community](https://bigbluebutton.org/support/community/) and post them to the [bigbluebutton-dev](https://groups.google.com/forum/#!forum/bigbluebutton-dev) mailing list.
+If you have any questions or feedback, join [the BigBlueButton community](https://bigbluebutton.org/support/community/) and post to the [bigbluebutton-dev](https://groups.google.com/forum/#!forum/bigbluebutton-dev) mailing list.

 We look forward to hearing from you.